 Your recreation vehicle may be equipped with an exterior roof ladder.
-The RV roof has decking under the rubber roof membrane to allow you to walk on the roof (with caution) to do maintenance
+The RV roof has decking under the rubber roof membrane to allow you to walk on the roof (with caution) to do maintenance.

-- If your recreation vehicle is equipped with a roof ladder, do not leave items attached to it while traveling.
+A WARNING If your recreation vehicle is equipped with a roof ladder, do not leave items attached to it while traveling.
 DO NOT exceed the weight rating of the ladder.
-(Ladder weight capacity label is located under the bottom step of the ladder) There should never be more than one person on the ladder at the same time. - □ Self-Storing ladders: Make sure to pull all (there may be up to 4) pins to unlock the ladder.
+The ladder weight capacity label is located under the bottom step of the ladder.
+There should never be more than one person on the ladder at the same time.
+Self-Storing ladders: Make sure to pull all pins (there may be up to 4) to unlock the ladder.
 All pins must be re-inserted when locking the ladder open for use.
-Failure to do so may result in serious personal injury.
+LADDER CAPACITY MAXIMUM 300 lbs.
+(136 kg) DO NOT exceed the ladder maximum weight rating.
+The maximum rating includes the person's weight PLUS weight of items carried.
+When climbing: • Always face the ladder. • Climb slowly with weight centered between side rails. • Keep a 3 point contact on the ladder at all times (3 Point contact- two hands and a foot or two feet and one hand). · · · · · · · · · · · · · · · · · · · • Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. • Heavy or bulky items should be brought up only after reaching the roof.
+Do not use the ladder if damaged in any way.
+Failure to follow these guidelines could result in death or serious injury.

 Some models may be equipped with a self-storing ladder mounted to the side of the vehicle.
 Self-Storing Ladder operation

-- Pull all the locking pins (arrows) out of the ladder brackets (Fig. A). - Pull the ladder down and toward you and it will swing away from the RV. - When the brackets are extended (Fig. B), re-insert the pins (arrows) to lock the ladder in place while in use. - To return the ladder to the storage position; pull the locking pins and push the ladder up and in towards the RV. - When the ladder is in the storage position, re-insert all locking pins to prevent the ladder from opening while traveling.
+- 1. Pull all the locking pins out of the ladder brackets (Fig. A). - 2.
+Pull the ladder down and toward you and it will swing away from the RV. - 3.
+When the brackets are extended (Fig. B), re-insert the pins to lock the ladder in place while in use. - 4.
+To return the ladder to the storage position; pull the locking pins and push the ladder up and in towards the RV. - 5.
+When the ladder is in the storage position, re-insert all locking pins to prevent the ladder from opening while traveling.